nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

     Through the GET you can see the eventually consistent behavior of the system as the configuration is then built and applied to the referenced NGINX instances.

-3. review the new section of the Trading application
+Review the new section of the Trading application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    1. Return to the trading application browser tab and refresh the page
    2. Note the new |referrals| capability that has been added to the applicaton.
 Previously there was a |coming_soon| placeholder.

    .. |coming_soon| image:: ../../_static/coming_soon.png
+      :scale: 50 %

    .. |referrals| image:: ../../_static/referrals.png
+      :scale: 50 %